WallarooLabs/wally/documentation/content/core-concepts/state.md

 }
 ```

-Our partitioning function would take a message as input and return `IBM` as output.
-This would, in turn, be used by Wallaroo to route the message.
+Our key extractor function would take a message as input and could return `IBM` as output.
+This would, in turn, be used by Wallaroo to route the message to the correct partition.

 ## Conclusion